-Although child injury cases can be legally and emotionally complex, help is available from the seasoned personal injury attorneys at Ostroff Injury Law.
+Although child injury cases can be legally and emotionally complex, help is available from the seasoned personal injury attorneys at Ostroff Godshall Injury and Accident Lawyers.
 We know how to fight for families in these situations; in one local case, we obtained a $3.5 million pre-trial settlement for a child who was struck by a drunk driver while riding her bike near her home.
 Let our Hershey child injury lawyers handle your lawsuit or settlement proposal and support your family throughout the legal process.

 Can a Parent or Guardian Sue Over their Child’s Injury?

 Because kids can’t legally represent themselves in Pennsylvania court, a parent or guardian must take legal action on behalf of any child who gets hurt in a negligence-related accident.
 Generally, the same rules as any other personal injury case will apply.
 However, there are a few important exceptions that a Hershey child injury lawyer can further explain during a private consultation.

 Property Accident Cases Involving Children

 For one, there are some situations where an adult might be civilly liable for a child’s injury when they wouldn’t be liable for an adult’s injury.
 For example, landowners in Pennsylvania usually aren’t liable for accidental injuries suffered by people trespassing on their land, but they can be liable for injuries to trespassing children who were drawn onto their land by an “attractive nuisance” like a swimming pool.

 Accepting a Settlement for a Minor